jonathantompson/jtorch/README.md

 - Threshold

 The following stages have partial implementations:
-- JoinTable --> Nothing fancy.
-Just concatenates along the 0th dimension.
-The output is always 1D.
+- JoinTable --> Only joins along the top most dimension are allowed for now
-- Reshape --> Only reshapes from a flattened N-D to 1-D vector (ie, for use before a linear stage after a convolution stage).
-Even then, it wont do the copy, it just points to the previous stage's output.
 - Transpose --> Just a pass through stage.
 Again, it just points to the previous stage's output.

 **Compilation**